fleek-network/fleek-network-docs/docs/learn/token-and-economics.md

 ## The Reward distribution

-To encourage long-term participation, several reward mechanisms were implemented that impact the way nodes are awarded and distributed.
+The Fleek Network implements various reward mechanisms to encourage commitment and a sustainable ecosystem, which affect the way rewards are distributed.

+In the [Stable token for payments](#stable-token-for-payments) section, we have discussed that the node operators are guaranteed a stable source of income through the use of stablecoins.
+This system ensures that the rewards earned by the operators directly reflect the amount of service they have provided to end-users.

-As described in the [economic model sustainability measures](#economic-model-sustainability-measures), a node operator who chooses to opt-in and lock the tokens staked for a given period boosts the emission of token rewards.
+Meanwhile, in the [economic model sustainability measures](#economic-model-sustainability-measures), we describe that a node operator who chooses to opt-in and lock the tokens staked for a given period boosts the emission of token rewards.
 The time-lock period plays a role in the total distribution of awards across the network, as the minted token distribution mechanism to entitled nodes is based on.

 The total emitted FLK token rewards per epoch are distributed to the stakeholders in the network, such as: